guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 **User Behavior Logs**: Datasets based on user behavior logs are constructed from user actions.
 For example, in an e-commerce scenario, a dataset can be built based on whether a user clicks on an item or places an order.

+#### 2.2 Find Noisy Data

+We first train a model on the initial dataset.
+Then, we use this model to generate predictions for the entire training set.
+The data where the model's prediction differs from the original ground-truth label, or where the prediction error is large, are identified as potential noise.
+This method allows us to flag approximately 5-15% of the data for re-annotation.
+This approach not only reduces manual annotation costs, but its effectiveness in identifying noisy data has also been validated by our experimental results.

+#### 2.3 Relabel Step

+We perform a manual re-annotation of the noisy data.
+During this process, we provide the human annotators with both the original label and the model's prediction as input information.
+In the era of LLM, we are now replacing this manual re-annotation with an automated process using an LLM.
+Similarly, we feed the LLM the same inputs: the original label and the model's prediction.

 ### 3. Experimental Results